 What are Schlumberger’s future investments in mature fields and key aspects of the contract signed with the government?

-What amount of investment has Schlumberger made in mature fields?
+What amount of investment has Schlumberger made in the mature fields?

 Schlumberger has a committed investment of $1.2 billion.
 This amount may increase depending on the results of the enhanced oil recovery (EOR) projects that we will pilot first.
 We will evaluate the results before deciding on the final investment amount.

-What is Schlumberger’s role in increasing the visibility of Ecuador’s oil and gas industry in the petro-technical community worldwide?
+How is Schlumberger taking a role in increasing the visibility of Ecuador’s oil and gas industry in the petro-technical community worldwide?

 We raise awareness by bringing in experts, organizing workshops, hosting conferences, and increasing the amount of reports created in the country that will be presented in different conferences or workshops worldwide.

 Schlumberger has always valued its human resources.
 We believe in training and promoting from within.
 We recruit locally, and offer all the necessary training to develop our employees to their full capabilities.
 We will continue this strategy in Ecuador, and increase the amount of local talent at our company.
 We have specific programs and centers where we train people in different areas of the industry and in the various services we provide.
 We also carry out training courses abroad, where people from different areas and backgrounds educate our employees.
 Attracting the right professionals is a challenge, and Schlumberger aims to keep recruiting the best talent from local universities.